conceptadev/rockets/packages/nestjs-access-control/README.md

 > All roles that are given `any` access to a resource will NOT be passed through access filters since `any` implies they should have all access.

-### Conceptual Overview of Access Control

-#### What is Access Control?
+### What is Access Control?

 Access control in a software context refers to the selective restriction of access to resources.
 It ensures that only authorized users can access or modify data within an application.

-#### Benefits of Using Access Control

-- **Security**: Restrict access to sensitive data and operations to authorized users only.
-- **Flexibility**: Define granular access control rules to suit various application requirements.
-- **Compliance**: Meet regulatory requirements by ensuring proper access controls are in place.

-### Design Choices in Access Control
+### How AccessControlService Works

+The `AccessControlService` is a crucial component in the access control system.
+It is responsible for retrieving user information and their associated roles, which are then used by the `AccessControlGuard` to enforce access control rules.
+Here’s a detailed breakdown of its functionality:

+#### Key Responsibilities

+1. **User Retrieval**:
+   - The `AccessControlService` provides a method to retrieve the current user from the execution context.
+This is typically done by extracting the user information from the request object.

+2. **Role Retrieval**:
+   - It also provides a method to retrieve the roles associated with the current user.
+This is essential for determining what actions the user is permitted to perform.

-## How Custom Access Query Service Works
+### How Access Query Service Works

+The Query Services are services that should be used to define authorization logic for a specific endpoint or controller. we can either have a query service that runs for all endpoints, or we can create one for each endpoint or controller that we want to protect.

-### Overview
+#### Overview

-The `YourUserAccessQueryService` is designed to manage and control user access to various resources within your application.
-By extending the base `UserAccessQueryService`, it allows you to implement custom rules and logic to ensure that only authorized users can perform specific actions.
+The `MyUserAccessQueryService` is designed to manage and control user access permissions within your application.
+The service should be added to `@AccessControlQuery` decorator to protect the route that handles the access of a single or multiple resource.
+Once the service is defined, the `AccessControlGuard` will use this logic internally to check if the user is authorized to access the resource.

-### What Users Can Do

-1. **Access Resources**:
-   - Users can access different resources based on their roles and the actions they are trying to perform (e.g., reading or updating data).
-   - The service checks the user's role and the action they want to perform to determine if access should be granted.

-2. **Update Passwords**:
-   - Users can update their own passwords.
-   - The service ensures that users can only update their own passwords and not those of other users.

-### Custom Logic in the Service
+#### Custom Logic in the Service

 1. **canAccess Method**:
    - This method is used to determine if a user can access a particular resource.